SVyatkin/ts-velociraptor-demo/README.md

   <img src="images/Vibration300Points.png">

-  The same simulator series with 300 data points generated in the Time Series
+  The same modeling series with 300 data points generated in the Time Series

 ##### Post - generate new 100 devices with 3 sensors: Vibration, RotorSpead, Temperature